News of the Day - The Herald-Press & Other Newspaper Archives

 Accident Rate Lower

 One department in which there was a decided drop during the past year has been the accident rate on the highways.
 Fatal accidents have almost been cut by one third, from 50 in 1948 to 35 in 1949.
 Receiving most of the credit for the drop in traffic accidents has been the use of white patrol cars during the peak travel periods over holidays.
-Replacing the drab black cars, the distinctive cars have had a salutory effect on the motorist.
+Replacing the drab black cars, the distinctive cars have had a salutary effect on the motorist.
 The cars have also been responsible, Sheriff Kubath believes for a sharp drop in the number of complaints from farmers regarding thefts of fruits and other produce.
 With on constant patrol in all section of the county, petty thieves have thought more than once before risking arrest for looting a framers field.

 No Unsolved Crimes

 Despite the hike in the number of crimes, the sheriff's office closes 1949 without a single unsolved major crime on its books-a record few law enforcement agencies handling the volume of the county office can boast.
-The sheriff's office did a rushing business in burglary investigations during the year, being plaqued for the first time in recent years by which were committed by a number of safe jobs that most of which were committed by professional criminals.
+The sheriff's office did a rushing business in burglary investigations during the year, being plagued for the first time in recent years by which were committed by a number of safe jobs that most of which were committed by professional criminals.
 County officers captured three gangs of youthful burglars during the year, resulting in the solution of some 50 burglaries and the recovery of thousands of dollars in loot.
 One of the best pieces of detective work was turned in by Detective Andrew Novikoff in the apprehension of a gang of five youths from Buchanan who had been looting scores of stores in the south part of the county, Novikoff tracked a set footprints in snow and mud last March after an attempt to break into the Flowing Well store on M-140.
 The tracks led to a spot where a car had been broken down, and from the clues gained there the five were traced and taken into custody.
 Three youths, Alfador Widing, John Lefler, and Vernon Kline, received prison terms after confessing scores of burglaries.
 The others, involved to a lesser degree, were placed on probation.
 A gang of thieves was captured after a chase on foot along the Lake Michigan Beach in the Mizpah Park area early this fall resulting in the solution of a half dozen crimes.
 The five taken into custody have pleaded guilty and presently awaiting sentence.
 The third gang, involving George Walters and Robert Belland of Benton Harbor, was broken up last February.
 Those two are serving long prison terms while several others were placed on probation.

 There was also a bumper crop of murders housed in the county jail during the past year - with nine in custody and awaiting disposition of their cases at one time.
 Those investigated by the sheriff's department included the ambush slaying of John Malsch on his Three Oaks farm by Francis Mitchell; the shotgun slaying of Johnny Williams in the federal housing project by Beatrice Williams, and the clubbing to death of a Negro in the Eau Claire area by Eddie Lee Quinn.
 Another murderer, Robert Hughes, was arrest on a tip in the county and turned over to Chicago authorities who had long been seeking him.
 Probably the most sensational event in the action packed year was the attempted breaks on two occasions of Jewell Lee Chenoworth, young Benton Harbor hoodlum who was returned here for a new trial on an armed robbery count which occurred in 1947.
 Once during his retrial in the Berrien county circuit court on Oct.
 21, Chenoweth broke away from his guards and was only subdued only by officers including Sheriff Kubath and state police officers from New Buffalo.
 A week later during the closing part of the retrial, Chenoweth made a daring break out into the corridor of the bullpen threatening Sheriff Kubath with a penknife he had obtained in the bullpen.
 A dozen officers succeeded in subduing him, after which he was taken to court, the trial concluded and he was re-sentenced to a 30 year life term.
 Two "tough kids," Harry Cochrane and Donald Fields, also provided excitement.
 The teenagers smashed isolation cells in the old jail and broke out without detection once, only to be captured a short time later.
 Both were sent to prison for a service station burglary despite their youthfulness.
 The deputies also had to place second charges against Rudy Reynolds who wrote threatening letters to his accusers while held in jail.
 He smuggled the letters out of the bullpen believing the source would go undetected.
 He was found out, however, and turned over to the FBI for prosecution.
 An extremely modern identification bureau has led to the apprehension of a score of persons for other agencies after they were first arrested here on other charges.
 Among these were George Beaver, arrested here as a drunk and later identified by his fingerprints as Lon Uptigraft, a rapist who had escaped five years previously from an Indiana prison.
 Jimmy Smith, also arrested as a drunk, was identified as Angel Layton, wanted in Arkansas as an escapee on a grand larceny sentence.